maksanm/YAMR-LLM-Server/README.md

-# YAMR LLM Server
+# YAMR LLM Service

-This is a server project that uses the langchain framework to provide natural language processing services for the YAMR application.
+This is a Python FastAPI server that uses the LangChain framework to provide natural language processing services for the YAMR application.

-Please note that this is still a WIP and different bugs are definitely possible.

 ## Requirements